pbj-writes/hugo_portfolio/content/portfolio/tasks.md

 }
 </style>
 </head>

-# Tires and Your New DT SWISS R 470 700 C Wheelset

-Factory packaged wheelsets are ready for tire installation.

 > **WARNING**
 > Tire inflation can result in injury.
 Read all component and tool manufacturer guidance and recommendations before inflating tires.